How to turn your dreams into plans

 It could mean the difference between never fulfilling your dreams, and living the life you dream of.

-#3 Track your progress
+#3 Track the progress toward your dream life

 When you persist in moving forward, and your friends are cheering you on, you’re going to inevitably get closer to turning your dream into a reality.